dbca-wa/sdis/docs/source/faq.rst

 ------------------------------------------------------
 A progress report was requested in error for a project that should have been started the project closure process.

-* An SDIS admin can force close the project, which deletes the current progress report, excludes the project from the annual report, generates a project closure form, and sets the project status to "closing".
+* An SPMS admin can force close the project, which deletes the current progress report, excludes the project from the annual report, generates a project closure form, and sets the project status to "closing".
 * Force closing a project can be reverted if needed.

 How can I exclude an unwanted "final" progress report?